Home > Keeping your cool > Restaurant Refrigeration Repair: Signs, Costs & Tips

 It’s a common myth that replacing equipment is always more cost-effective than fixing it.
 In many cases, a professional repair can extend the life of your unit for several more years, making it a much more economical choice.
 A good rule of thumb is the 50% rule: if the cost of a repair is more than half the price of new equipment, replacement is usually the better option.
 You also have to consider the return on investment (ROI).
 A new, reliable unit means less risk of emergency breakdowns, spoiled inventory, and lost business.
 When you’re ready to explore your options, you can compare the costs of different commercial refrigeration sales to see what fits your budget.

-Consider Long-Term Energy Savings and New Tech
+Factor in Energy Savings and New Technology

 An older refrigerator or freezer might seem fine once it’s repaired, but it could be quietly costing you a fortune in energy consumption.
 Modern refrigeration systems are built with energy-efficient technology that can lead to significant savings on your monthly utility bills.
 While the upfront cost of a new unit is higher, the long-term energy savings can often offset the initial investment over time.
 Newer models also come with better features and more reliable performance, reducing the likelihood of future disruptions.
 We can help you evaluate replacement options and calculate the potential energy savings to see if an upgrade makes financial sense for your restaurant.